OCA/contract/contract_variable_quantity/README.rst

 To use this module, you need to:

 #.
-Go to Sales -> Contracts and select or create a new contract.
+Go to Invoicing > Sales > Contracts and select or create a new contract.
 #.
 Check *Generate recurring invoices automatically*.
 #.
 Add a new recurring invoicing line.
 #.
 Select "Variable quantity" in column "Qty. type".